 American Airlines revealed its new logo in 2013 around the time of the U.S. Airways merger.
+Unlimited Graphic Design options and unlimited creativity cause unlimited opinions and debates sometimes.
 There was a lot of dispute at the time, mostly around the aircraft livery being painted off-white with a massive striped tail.
 I thought the logo was, well, okay.
 It’s not like the old double-A was much better.

 Apparently the United States Copyright Office was even less impressed.
 The final opinion is that “a mere simplistic arrangement of non-protectable elements does not demonstrate the level of creativity necessary to warrant protection.”
 (HT to USA Today)